 Radio DGH Eastbourne now has 20 volunteers and presenters making sure that patients in hospital and local health facilities can enjoy entertainment and helpful information from our service too.

-In 2017, Radio DGH went live on the internet and can now be heard worldwide.
+In 2017, Radio DGH went live on the internet to become an online radio station and can be heard on the Website, www.radiodgheastbourne.com, the Tunein app and smart speakers as well as Hospedia, the hospital bedside radio.